Many Americans visit the Keats School website searching for information about American students studying in China.

 Here’s what an American student learned while studying Mandarin at Keats School in China.

-Before applying to Keats in 2016, Fred had traveled to China many times before and was interested in the culture and country.
+Before applying to Keats in 2016, Fred had traveled to China many times and was interested in the culture and country.
 He knew enough Chinese to be able to get around but wanted to dive deeper into the language.
 He knew it was time to study the language.

-As many American students wanting to study in China, Fred took to the internet to learn more about formal classes offered in China.
+Like many American students wanting to study in China, Fred took to the internet to learn more about formal classes offered in China.
 While browsing, he saw an advertisement for “Mandarin Day” and found himself on the Keats School website.
 Fred was impressed with the information provided by Keats and liked the one-on-one Mandarin instruction and the room and board features offered at Keats.

-He signed up for three weeks of intensive-one-on-one Mandarin where he was in the classroom for four hours a day.
+He signed up for three weeks of intensive-one-on-one Mandarin, where he was in the classroom for four hours a day.

 In 2017, he decided to return to Keats School like 40% of our students do.
 This year Fred took two weeks of intensive one-on-one Mandarin lessons for four hours a day and then one week of Study + Tour China lessons.

 “My experience at Keats was extremely positive.
 I was picked up at the airport and shown to my dorm room.
 The teacher assigned to me was very competent and dedicated.
 She was able to tailor the lessons to my level and needs.
 I think Keats is more than just a “school.”
 To me it’s an international community where you can meet and make friends with people of all ages and from all countries and cultures bound by a common interest in Chinese culture and language,” shares Fred about his experience abroad.

 There are many different ways to learn Mandarin.
 In our last blog post, we talked about how the best way to learn Mandarin is by moving to China from the US (or your home country), living in a Chinese city, and attending a Mandarin language school.